 Reporting Child Abuse or Neglect

-If you believe a child has been abused or neglected call the county Children and Family Services Hotline number below, or law enforcement in your area.
+If you believe a child has been abused or neglected call the county Children and Family Services Hotline 1-800 827-8724 ( In the San Bernardino area: 909 384-9233) or law enforcement in your area.

 The reporter's identity is confidential, but a name should be given so the Department could follow-up contact with the reporter if necessary.
 The reporter is free from civil or criminal liability for reports of suspected child abuse or neglect made in good faith